 How to Wash a Sun Hat

 Never get sun hats completely wet as they can quickly lose their shape or even fall apart.
 Before cleaning, use a damp cloth to test a small, inconspicuous area.

 1. Remove Excess Dust

 Vacuum your hat inside and out to remove loose particles.
-We recommend using a bristle brush attachment.
+We recommend a bristle brush attachment.

 Fill a small bowl with warm water, add a few drops of Puracy Natural Dish Soap, and stir to combine.
-Wet and ring out a microfiber cleaning cloth, applying it to any visible spots with overlapping, circular motions.
+Wet and wring out a microfiber cleaning cloth.
+Focus on visible spots and gently rub with overlapping, circular motions.

 3. Air Dry

 Use the same balled-up newspaper/paper towel technique as before.
 Avoid placing damp straw in direct sunlight as it dries.

 The Best Way to Clean Hats Starts with Clean Ingredients

 Puracy Stain Remover's formula was developed for sensitive skin, yet it eradicates virtually all stains, odors, sweat, and dirt on all washable fabric.
 And when it's paired with the enzymatic cleaning power of our Natural Laundry Detergent, there’s literally no end to the stain-fighting possibilities!